NautilusTrader

 Strategy 3: Use streaming API for very large datasets

-For datasets that don't fit in memory, use the streaming API:
+For datasets that don't fit in memory, there are two streaming approaches:

 def data_generator():